 Western Peru is located at the intersection of three geologic plates which are actively colliding, producing thrust faults in the near-surface earth's crust.
 These thrusts cause energy to be released which may cause earthquakes and tsunamis which are sometimes sufficient to produce significant damage to property and infrastructure.
-Normally, larger magnitude earthquakes are focused along the coast, far from mining centers, but there is no certainty that a seismic event could not cause physical damage to any of the Company's properties or significantly impact access to its projects.
+Normally, larger magnitude earthquakes are focused along the coast, far from mining centers, but there is no certainty that a seismic event could not cause physical damage to any of the Company's properties, significantly impact access to its projects or damage critical infrastructure facilities such as harbors, power generating or transmission facilities or airports.

-Currency and exchange rate fluctuations could impact the Company's financial condition
+Currency and exchange rate fluctuations could affect the Company's financial condition

 The Company's operations in Peru and Canada are subject to foreign currency exchange fluctuations.
 When undertaking financing activities, the Company typically raises funds through equity issuances which are priced in Canadian dollars.
-As discussed above under "General Development of the Business - Three Year History and Significant Acquisitions", the Company received payment of the Award in Soles.
-Most the Company's costs are denominated in United States dollars and Soles.
-In order to avoid significant exposure to currency fluctuations, the Company transfers funds to its Peruvian entities on an as-needed basis, however, as it's cash balances and expenditures comprise multiple currencies, the Company may suffer losses due to adverse foreign currency fluctuations.
+Most of the Company's costs are denominated in United States dollars and Soles.
+As the Company's cash balances and expenditures are comprised of different currencies, the Company may suffer losses due to adverse foreign currency fluctuations.